julielerman/julielerman/README.md

 <!--
 **julielerman/julielerman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
+### :newspaper_roll: August 7 3, 2023: Added a branch to EF Core 6 Fundamentals source with all projects moved to EF Core 7.
+It was 99.9% forward compatible!
 ### :newspaper_roll: May 3, 2023: [EF Core and Domain-Driven Design](https://pluralsight.pxf.io/EFCoreDDD) is published on Pluralsight!
 [Get source code for the course](https://github.com/julielerman/PluralsightEFCore6andDDD)
 ### :newspaper_roll: May 3, 2022: [EF Core 6 Fundamentals](https://pluralsight.pxf.io/EFCore6) is published on Pluralsight!
-[Get source code for the course](https://github.com/julielerman/PluralsightEFCore6Fundamentals)  There is a branch where all demos have been updated to EF Core 7 and required NO CHANGES except for one tweak in Module 13!)
+[Get source code for the course](https://github.com/julielerman/PluralsightEFCore6Fundamentals)

 💬 Ask me about bringing Domain-Driven Design and Event Storming skills to your team
 :brain: Code reviews and training for EF Core or Domain-Driven Design practices.